A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 In every conversation we have with retailers and brands right now, we hear the same thing.
 Their revenues are falling and their NPS isn't changing.
 “What do we do?”

 There is a problem with NPS.
 A big problem.
-We’ve been saying this for a long time, but while markets were growing and times were good, retailers didn’t have any reason to worry.
+Some people have raising concerns for a long time, but while markets were growing and times were good, retailers didn’t have any reason to worry.
 Their NPS was healthy, their sales were going up.
 The two things appeared correlated.

 But right now, the economic downturn is showing the limitations of the most widely used customer satisfaction metric.
-And that kicker - NPS numbers remaining constant while shoppers choose to shop elsewhere, or not at all - is a giant, ticking bomb underneath the idea that NPS can tell us anything competitive or useful about customer behaviour.
+And that problem - that NPS numbers remain constant while shoppers choose to shop elsewhere, or not at all - is a giant, ticking bomb underneath the idea that NPS can tell us anything competitive or useful about customer behaviour.

 There seemed to be evidence that NPS scores could be correlated with growth.
 Concentrate on increasing the number of promoters among your customers, and growth will follow.
 It was an attractive concept with undeniable benefits for businesses (quick, cheap, simple), and NPS swept the world.

-NPS has seen some hard times before; the 2008 financial crisis, and the 2020 pandemic, most notably.
+NPS has seen some hard times before; the 2008 financial crisis, and the 2020 pandemic.
 In 2008 NPS was in its infancy.
 Its inability to provide meaningful insight in a downturn wasn’t robustly investigated.
 And the pandemic was a unique situation in which lack of correlation in the scores could be put down to exceptional circumstances.

-But now, in 2022, we are seeing the first true test of the robustness of NPS.
+But now we are seeing the first true test of the robustness of NPS.
 Retailers are weathering a major downturn due to underlying global financial causes.
 This time, discrepancies in their analytics can’t be written off as teething problems of a new metric, or exceptional circumstances.

 And the cracks are beginning to show.